Updated: Mar 7

 That said, I think I met my goal of a set of photos which hang together as a cohesive collection.
 They might not be world beaters, but they're mementos of a fantastic adventure, and they capture the feel and the mood of the landscapes we encountered.
 So I'm pleased with that.
 I'd have liked a few more diamonds in there, but overall I can't complain.
 I certainly enjoyed the experience more than I expected.
 Despite our inexperience as hikers, we both made it through comfortably, and came away with a nice set of photos to boot.

 As I mentioned earlier (seems like a long time ago now), I'll be following up on this blog with a nerdy post about packing lists, photography kit, itineraries, pros, cons, mistakes, and recommendations.
-If you're considering a trek like this yourself, stay tuned for that.
+If you're considering a trek like this yourself, you can find that here: Trekking and Photography: The Laugavegur Trail.

 If you have a favourite of these photos, I'd really like to know which.
 I can never predict which ones will resonate with other people.